 Program Topics and Issues (Selected)

 For me, the work begins before I come to your organization.
 I do not want to bring a "canned" program.
 Past groups have appreciated this preparation to understand what the event is about and what the participants need.
-So, while you will find program titles/topics/descriptions below that audiences have enjoyed around this nation, know that I will tailor my visit to your needs.
+So, while you will find program titles/topics/descriptions below that audiences have enjoyed around this nation, know that I want to tailor my visit to your needs.
 That sounds so simple, doesn't it?

 A few topic areas include (alphabetically listed):